Back

 Troubleshooting Hostname Changes

-• Flush DNS Cache: If you’re experiencing issues with services not recognizing your new hostname, flushing the DNS cache can help.
+If network devices or services aren't recognizing the new hostname, flushing the DNS cache can help:

 Conclusion